Japanese ironclad Kongō: History

-Japanese sources universally give the date for Kongōs keel-laying as 24 September 1875—the same as that for the awarding of the contract—but historian Hans Langerer describes this as improbable, arguing that no shipyard would order enough material to begin construction without cash in hand.
+Japanese sources universally give the date for the keel-laying of both Kongō and her sister ship Hiei as 24 September 1875—the same as that for the awarding of the contract—but historian Hans Langerer describes this as improbable, arguing that no shipyard would order enough material to begin construction without cash in hand.
 Kongō was launched on 17 April 1877; the wife of a secretary in the Japanese Legation cut the retaining rope with a hammer and chisel.
 Completed in January 1878, Kongō sailed for Japan on 18 February under the command of a British captain and with a British crew because the IJN was not yet ready for such a long voyage.
 She arrived in Yokohama on 26 April and was classified as a Third Class Warship on 4 May.
 On 10 July a formal ceremony was held in Yokohama for the receipt of the ship that was attended by the Meiji Emperor and many senior government officials.
 The ship was opened for tours by the nobility, their families and invited guests for three days after the ceremony.
 On 14 July, the general public was allowed to tour the ship for a week.

 Kongō hosted the Duke of Genoa when he visited Japan in late 1879.
 The ship was assigned to the Small Standing Fleet in 1885 and made port visits to Port Arthur and Chefoo in China and Jinsen in Korea the following year.
 She became a training ship in 1887 for the Kure Naval District.
 Together with her sister ship Hiei, Kongō sailed from Shinagawa, Tokyo on 13 August 1889 on a training cruise to the Mediterranean with cadets from the Imperial Japanese Naval Academy, returning on 2 February 1890.
 On 5 October, the sister ships departed Shinagawa for Kobe to pick up the 69 survivors of the wrecked Ottoman frigate Ertuğrul, transporting them to their homeland at Istanbul, Turkey, on 2 January 1891, after which the ships' officers were received by Sultan Abdul Hamid II.
 The ships also carried a class of naval cadets on this mission.
 On the return voyage, the two corvettes made port at Piraeus where they were visited by King George I of Greece and his son, Crown Prince Constantine.
 Making stops at Alexandria, Port Said, Aden, Colombo, Singapore and Hong Kong, the sister ships arrived at Shinagawa on 10 May where Kongō resumed her training duties.